 Earache

-If you or a family member has earache, you may have pain that is sharp, dull, or throbbing.
+If you or a whānau member has earache, you may have pain that is sharp, dull, or throbbing.
 You may also have muffled hearing or a feeling of pressure or blockage.

 Common causes of earache

-• An ear infection
+• an ear infection

-• A throat, nose or mouth infection
+• a throat, nose or mouth infection

-• A build-up of ear wax
+• a build-up of ear wax

-• An object, growth, or insect in the ear
+• an object, growth, or insect in the ear

-Earache in children
+Earache in tamariki

-Earaches are common in children.
+Earaches are common in tamariki (children).

 If your child has an earache, they may: